schemaspy/schemaspy/docs/source/installation.rst

 Download the latest stable executable .jar file (ex. schemaspy-[version].jar) from the `SchemaSpy website <http://schemaspy.org>`_ or `GitHub releases page <https://github.com/schemaspy/schemaspy/releases>`_.

-For special cases, like testing a recent bug fix or feature, we also make a `bleeding-edge build file <https://github.com/schemaspy/schemaspy#latest-build>`_ available.
+For special cases, like testing a recent `bug fix or feature <https://github.com/schemaspy/schemaspy/issues>`_, we also make a `bleeding-edge build file <https://github.com/schemaspy/schemaspy#latest-build>`_ available.
 The bleeding-edge build may not be stable and should only be used for testing.

 Proceed to the :ref:`get-started` section to learn how to configure and run the downloaded SchemaSpy executable.